 For good food and company stop by Jungle Jim’s just down the road on County C on the other side of the river.
 They serve some mean hamburgers including the king, which is a burger topped with pulled pork.
 They have video games, Lienenkugal beer, and pool tables, so it is a great place to hang out after the trip.

-Spring is the best time to experience the flooded rapids of the Peshtigo, but the Wildman Ranch has adventure year round.
+Spring whitewater rafting is a great experience on the flooded rapids of the Peshtigo, but the Wildman Ranch has adventure year round.